How to Comply With New Laws as You Grow

 If you hire employees, you should contact the following agencies:

-• Canada Revenue Agency (CRA).
-You must obtain a Business Number (BN) for payroll deductions.
-As an employer, you’re responsible for deducting the Canada Pension Plan (CPP) contributions, Employment Insurance (EI) premiums and income tax from remuneration or other types of income you pay, remitting them to Canada Revenue Agency and reporting them on applicable slips.
-Contact CRA for more information.
+• Canada Revenue Agency (CRA) – You must obtain a Business Number (BN) for payroll deductions.
+As an employer, you’re responsible for deducting the Canada Pension Plan (CPP) contributions, Employment Insurance (EI) premiums, and income tax from remuneration or other types of income you pay.
+Then, you must remit them to the CRA and report them on applicable slips.
+Contact the CRA for more information.

 Are You Considering Investment?

-There are a number of options for your company to raise money from investors without going public.
-But, before going down this road, it is important to know the BC laws that apply to any company or other entity that raises money from investors.
+Your company has several options to raise money from investors without going public.
+But, before going down this road, it’s essential to know the BC laws that apply to any company or entity that raises money from investors.

-There are two basic requirements of British Columbia’s securities legislation: registration and disclosure.
-To find our more read our Seeking Investment?
+The two basic requirements of British Columbia’s securities legislation are registration and disclosure.
+To find out more, read our Seeking Investment?
 Know the Rules article.

-Exporting can be a rewarding activity, but it should not be entered into lightly.
-Find out if you are export ready and learn the basics of the export process before you take your business abroad.
-Before you start exporting or importing, you must register your business for an export/import account.
+Exporting can be rewarding, but it should not be taken lightly.
+Find out if you’re export-ready and learn the basics of the process before taking your business abroad.
+The first step is to register your business for an import-export account.

 Are You Importing Goods?

-If the goods you need for your business are unavailable in Canada or cost less in another country, then you may want to import them.
-Importing commercial goods into Canada is a regulated activity and you’ll need some solid preparation to establish your import venture.
+If the goods you need for your business are unavailable in Canada or cost less in another country, you may want to import them.
+Importing commercial goods into Canada is regulated, so you’ll need solid preparation to establish your import venture.

-Before you begin importing, you should examine the regulatory and legal issues of importing, search out sources of importing funding and financing, find out how to import, and do your market research.
-The Canada Border Services Agency website is an excellent source of information.
+Before importing, you should examine the regulatory and legal issues, find sources of funding and financing, learn more about the process, and do market research.
+Look at the Canada Border Services Agency’s website for more information.

 Are You Considering Foreign Investment?

-You can strengthen your operations, gain access to new markets, and acquire new technologies, resources, and skills by investing abroad.
-Attracting foreign investment can be critical to your business as an added source of capital, of expertise, and as an important mechanism for technology transfer.
+Investing abroad allows you to strengthen your operations, gain access to new markets, and acquire new technologies, resources, and skills.
+Attracting foreign investment can be critical to your business as an added source of capital, expertise, and a vital technology transfer mechanism.
 Foreign investment opportunities are available through mergers, acquisitions, partnerships, joint ventures, strategic alliances, or new investments.